-- AI Impact's Evidence on good forecasting practices from the Good Judgment Project summarises the findings of the Good Judgment Project, the winning team in IARPA’s 2011-2015 forecasting tournament.
+- AI Impact's Evidence on good forecasting practices from the Good Judgment Project summarizes the findings of the Good Judgment Project, the winning team in IARPA’s 2011-2015 forecasting tournament.
 The article describes the various correlates of successful forecasting as well as the heuristics, forecasting methodologies, philosophical outlooks, thinking styles that were associated with better predictions.
-Furthermore, it includes a helpful "recipe" for making predictions that describes how superforcasters (top 0.2% of forecasters) go about making their predictions.
+Furthermore, it includes a helpful "recipe " for making predictions that describes how superforecasters (top 0.2% of forecasters) go about making their predictions.

 Forecasting: Principles and Practice provides a comprehensive introduction to forecasting methods and present enough information about each method for readers to use them sensibly.
 The book is easy to read, is concise and presumes only basic statistics knowledge.